-The Case Manager will work on-site with previously homeless families living in permanent housing at Sand Point, providing open-ended, culturally competent, individually tailored case management to assist families with resources needed to maintain their housing.
-Assists families to develop life skills to prevent repeat homelessness episodes, and insure that all families, including children, have the resources and tools they need to become self-sufficient, contributing members of their community.
-The Case Manager will complete comprehensive assessments to determine depth of services needed, develop family goal plans, help families connect to services, monitor progress, collect and record relevant data and report outcomes to funders as appropriate.
+The Case Manager will work onsite with previously homeless families and/or individuals living at Sand Point, providing open-ended, culturally competent, individually tailored case management to assist them with resources needed to maintain their housing.
+Assists residents to develop life skills to prevent repeat homelessness episodes, and ensure that all residents, including children, have the resources and tools they need to become self-sufficient, contributing members of their community.
+The Case Manager will complete comprehensive assessments to determine depth of services needed, develop individual goal plans, help residents connect to services, monitor progress, collect and record relevant data and report outcomes to funders as appropriate.

 10% Facilitate support groups for children on the Sand Point campus and provide childcare support as needed.

 10% Participate in department, organization and Community meetings and relevant trainings as required; participate in the Solid Ground Anti-Racism Initiative as part of resident services and professional development.
-Attend other community provider meetings that provide assistance and advocacy to homeless families as appropriate to network, and increase knowledge of local resources.
+Attend other community provider meetings that provide assistance and advocacy to homeless families as appropriate to network and increase knowledge of local resources.

 The duties listed above are intended only as illustrations of the various types of work that may be performed.
 The omission of specific statements of duties does not exclude them from the position if the work is similar, related, or a logical assignment to the position.